ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## TCP-specific Property: User Timeout Option (UTO) {#tcp-uto}

-These properties specifies configurations for the User Timeout Option (UTO), in case TCP becomes the chosen transport protocol.
+These properties specify configurations for the User Timeout Option (UTO), in case TCP becomes the chosen transport protocol.
 Implementation is optional and of course only sensible if TCP is implemented in the transport system.

+Note that these properties are part of the minimal set of transport services
+{{I-D.ietf-taps-minset}}, therefore, they are included here.

-All of the below parameters are optional (e.g., it is possible to specify "User Timeout Enabled" as true, but not specify an Advertised User Timeout value; in this case, the TCP default will be used).
+All of the below properties are optional (e.g., it is possible to specify "User Timeout Enabled" as true, but not specify an Advertised User Timeout value; in this case, the TCP default will be used).

 ### Advertised User Timeout